 Source: eLiterate (2018)

 ICT innovations and the popularization of LMS programs have led to radical changes in the education sector.
 In today’s knowledge-based economy, the adoption of LMS has enhanced the teaching and learning environment.
 A growing number of educational institutions all over the world have started taking advantage of LMS platforms to provide a more effective learning method for students.
 Also, teachers can take advantage of flexible course authoring tools complete with screen recording tools and useful performance monitoring features.

 The usage of LMS has become a requirement for many universities and educational institutions in different parts of the world.
-To cater to the increasing educational needs of students and staff, a growing number of educational institutions have turned to the use of information and communication technologies to develop distance education programs
+To cater to the increasing educational needs of students and staff, a growing number of educational institutions have turned to the use of information and communication technologies to develop distance education programs.

 LMS adoption in North America is spreading far and wide as educational institutions and corporate sectors alike start to deploy LMS solutions to enhance the learning experience.
 Based on a report by Zion Market Research (Learning Management System Market, 2017), North America dominates the learning management system adoption due to the increasing demand for effective and quality education.